logo2

 The 1901 directory was the first to list Richard T. Harvey as proprietor of "Calumet Bottling Works" (9), although the bottles specified this business name from the beginning.
 In Apr 1901, business was growing steadily and the pop factory installed new machinery and sported a new delivery wagon (31).
 In Apr 1908, the Harveys made extensive improvements to the factory (25).
 They installed a new automatic carbonator and a new bottle washer.
 The water used in manufacturing pop was filtered through a Noxall stone filter and stated to be "absolutely pure".
 The mixing room for mixing syrups before carbonation was said to be "a model of neatness" and "bespeaks excellent sanitary conditions".
 The interior of the building was being redecorated in anticipation of a greater summer season than any previous season in its history.
 Harvey produced the following sodas in 1910: Sarsaparilla, Lemon Soda, Solo Ginger Ale, Imitation Strawberry, and Harvey Brew (13).
 The company had six employees in 1910 (14), seven in 1912 (15), and five in 1914 (16).

 The Polk directory up until 1912 continued to list R. T. Harvey as proprietor (10), but the 1910 U.S. Federal Census listed no occupation for him (5).
 It appears his sons were fully running the business at that point, with George as manager, Wilmer as bottler, and Chester as driver (5,10).
 After suffering an illness for about four years (34), R. T. Harvey died on 02 Apr 1915 at the age of 69 and was buried in Lake View Cemetery, Calumet (2).
-As for Richard H. Harvey, he became manager the Lake Linden Bottling Works in May 1901 (32), and then moved permanently to Chicago in Aug 1902 (35).
+As for Richard H. Harvey, he became manager the Lake Linden Bottling Works in May 1901 (32), and then moved to Chicago in Aug 1902 (35).
 He resided in Pullman, IL by 1905 (33) and in Chicago by 1908 (6), which is where he later died on 19 Mar 1947 (19).

 George's daughter, Sue Adams, described the distribution process in a post on George's Eagle Harbor Web.